 Eventually, the game was working!

-Within three months many issues have been solved and in general the motivation for solving them has increased notoriously.
+Within three months many issues were solved and in general the motivation related to solving them increased notoriously.

 Here you have some stats taken from Sonar.
 The game was introduced on March 27th.
 As you can see there is a clear decrement in all types of issues.
 Also, you will notice that during the first month all the blockers were removed and a big part of critical issues have been also reduced.